CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/11 Refactoring - exam questions.md

 ### Which 4 activities should be supported by tools when refactoring?

-1. Source-to-source program transformation.
-2. Regression testing.
-3. Configuration and version management.
-4. Reverse engineering capabilities.

-Source-to-source transformation (behaviour preserving) Regression testing
+1. Source-to-source transformation (behaviour preserving)
+2. Regression testing
-Reverse engineering support
+3. Reverse engineering capabilities
-Version/configuration management.
+4. Version/configuration management.

-1. Refactoring - Source-to-source program transformation behaviour preserving ⇒ improve the program structure
-2. Regression Testing - Repeating past tests ⇒ improvements do not break anything
-3. Programming Environment - Fast edit-compile-run cycles Support small-scale reverse engineering activities ⇒ convenient for “local” ameliorations
-4. Configuration & Version Management - keep track of versions that represent project milestones ⇒ go back to previous version

 ### Why can’t we apply a “push up” to a method “x()” which accesses an attribute in the class the method is defined upon (see Refactoring Sequence on page 27–31)?